 Tagging up is allowed once the ball has been touched by the person attempting to catch it.

 Pinch/substitute runners are only allowed for injury.
-They will be placed by the umpire even with the 3rd base line far enough away from the plate to avoid interference in the at bat.
+They will be placed by the umpire even with the 3rd base line on the 1st base side of the field far enough away from the plate to avoid interference in the at bat.
 Once a player uses a substitute runner, they are no longer allowed to run for the rest of the game.

 Force outs occur when a player has a foot on the base of a runner forced to advance.
 If a force out occurs for the third out, no runs in on the play will count.